“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 University of Bolton

-Our MSc in Engineering Management focuses on preparing you for industry.
-It’s designed to take you from your bachelor’s degree to a role in industry.
+The University of Bolton's MSc in Engineering Management focuses on preparing you for industry.
+It's designed to take you from your bachelor's degree to a role in industry.
 Written with industry collaboration, our dedicated, knowledgeable team will cover the key areas needed to make you stand out to engineering employers.
-We’ll concentrate on technological advancements, such as additive manufacturing, big data and industry 4.0.
+We'll concentrate on technological advancements, such as additive manufacturing and Industry 4.0.

-By working with industry players like Airbus, HASS F1, M-Sport, Prodrive and RML to write the programme, we’re ensuring that the core ethos, skills and projects are industry-centred, realistic and aimed to maximise your employability.
-Industry is changing quickly and the fourth industrial revolution is happening around us.
+We work with employers and industry advisors to ensure that the core ethos, skills and projects are industry-centred, realistic and aimed to maximise your employability.
+The engineering industry is changing quickly, and the fourth industrial revolution is happening around us.
 Our dedicated and knowledgeable team will work to help you prepare to develop and innovate as the industry evolves.

-Additionally, the course is designed to address all the competencies set out by the Engineering Council and UK-SPEC, and to support you to achieve Chartered Engineer (CEng) status.
-So, if you’re an ambitious engineering or technology graduate seeking to develop advanced digital manufacturing and production engineering knowledge alongside relevant management and research skills, this master’s degree should prove an excellent investment in your future.
+Additionally, the course is designed to address all the competencies set out by the Engineering Council and UK-SPEC, and to support you in achieving Chartered Engineer (CEng) status.
+So, if you're an ambitious engineering or technology graduate seeking to develop advanced digital manufacturing and production engineering knowledge alongside relevant management and research skills, this master's degree should prove an excellent investment in your future.